Ivyqiuhan/hk-website/README.md

-# kim-he-website
-Digital portfolio made using React and Next.js
+Digital portfolio for Ivy He and Juno Kim, made using React and Next.js.

 To begin, please read: